Clairehealy523/WoW-Raid-Tracker/index.md

+# About the Programmer
+Hello my name is Claire Healy and welcome to my GitHub project page!
+Like many of you I'm extremely passionate about the game World of Warcraft and I wanted to create something that would allow me to track both my individual progress as a player, but also track my raid teams progress as someone who raid leads a large group.
+Below you will find instructions on how to get started using this project to track your own raid teams and more information on how this addon actually works!
+Thank you for taking the time visiting my page and hopefully this addon can be of use to you!

 # WoW-Raid-Tracker
 This repository is a comprehensive raid tracker addon for World of Warcraft that is meant to be ran and implemented in Google Sheets.
 This program automatically populates data from several different API's including the following:
 * World of Warcraft Character Data API's